erickndava/tokwe-mukorsi/README.md

 [image of cracking dam

 ## This Project
 This project hosts data that would possibly be used to plan evacuation of people downstream as well as look perspectively at hydrologic and other factors impacting the still incomplete dam.
+_It is the work of a spatial data entusiasts and should not be taken as authoritative but insightful only._
 > Be sure to look at the file [**metadata.md**](https://github.com/erickndava/tokwe-mukorsi/blob/master/metadata.md) for more information on data accuracy, sources and currency.